 It’s not uncommon to get leg cramps when starting a ketogenic diet.
-In fact, leg cramps are one of the classic symptoms of the keto flu (a popular term for the group of unpleasant side effects that may occur when you are transitioning your body from a high-carb diet to a low-carb, high-fat, moderate protein diet).
+In fact, leg cramps are one of the classic symptoms of the keto flu (a popular term for the group of unpleasant side effects that may occur when you are transitioning your body from a high-carb diet to a low-carb, higher fat, moderate protein diet).
 But this doesn’t mean you have to suffer through them.
 Here we share what causes leg cramps on a keto diet and what you can do to get rid of them.
 Hint: It’s easy!

 What Causes Leg Cramps on Keto